-Why IoT is ushering in a bright future for oil and gas
+Why IoT is ushering in a bright future for the energy industry

-How can The Internet of Things (IoT) and other emerging technologies help decision makers in oil and gas realise the powerful benefits that data offers?
+How can The Internet of Things (IoT) and other emerging technologies help decision makers in the energy industry realise the powerful benefits that data offers?
 We discussed this topic with Alexander Lubchansky, Business Development Manager at Tyrion.

 Head of Marketing at Axora

-As companies in the oil and gas space became increasingly accepting of technology in the past year, the call for better data and easier access to it have been common theme.
+As companies in the energy space became increasingly accepting of technology in the past year, the call for better data and easier access to it have been common theme.

 Driving innovation in a volatile market

 I try to find a silver lining in everything.
 Although COVID-19 presented some significant initial challenges for the industry, it has also thrown the world forward in terms of innovation.
 The nature of the global pandemic has presented a requirement for increased remote working, and we at Tyrion have risen to support our customers in that challenge with our industrial Internet of Things (IoT) solutions.
 As companies in the energy space became increasingly accepting of technology in the past year, the call for better data and easier access to it have been common themes.
 We pride ourselves on delivering secure, remote access to customer data via mobile devices, wherever the user is in the world.

 With the shadow of consumer use and oversupply challenges from the beginning of the pandemic fading for the oil and gas sector, I feel very positive that data collection is set to be the next game changer for this vertical and many others.
 In North America and other parts of the world, we are seeing organisations wanting to be more agile in a range of ways, including areas like financing where we are making a real impact for our clients.
 Tyrion is enabling organisations to take a more agile approach to operations by reducing capex outputs, achieved by streamlining processes with our innovative IoT solutions.

 Promoting sustainability and efficiency